egmp7/Seratium/readme.md

 ```
 ## Volume Component

-The crossfader component sets the gain property of the AudioTransportSource and it is affected by the Volume class in each deck.
-The crossfader component will be explained in more detail in its section.
-The Volume component listens to the slider changes and sets the  VolumeL and VolumeR properties of the Crossfader class.
-Finally, the crossfader makes the calculations to set the gain of the AudioTransportSource.
+The volume components on each deck set the volume properties of the crossfader.
+Then the crossfader component sets the gain property of the AudioTransportSource depending on the crossfader value.

 ```
 void Volume::sliderValueChanged(Slider* slider)